jakebalek25/jakebalek25.github.io/_posts/2024-07-02-allstar-staters.md

   </div>
 </div>

-Among the 85 catchers who have recorded an official at-bat in the MLB this year, there are only 10 qualified players at this postion.
-No one is more qualified to be the starter for the AL team as he leads Wins Above Replacement over all other catchers, edging the next closest AL catcher by 0.9 WAR.
-Among the qualified catchers, he ranks top 3 in Batting Average, weighted Runs Created Plus, Slugging Percentage and On Base Percentage to name a few.
-Although Salvador Perez is having a great season, no catcher in the AL is having a good enough season to be put into the same conversation as Rutschman.
+Among the 85 catchers who have recorded an official at-bat in the MLB this year, only 10 are qualified players at this position.
+No one is more qualified to be the starting catcher for the AL team than Adley Rutschman.
+He leads in Wins Above Replacement (WAR) over all other catchers, edging the next closest AL catcher by 0.9 WAR.
+Among the qualified catchers, he ranks in the top 3 for Batting Average (AVG), weighted Runs Created Plus (wRC+), Slugging Percentage (SLG), and On Base Percentage (OBP), to name a few.
+Although Salvador Perez is having a great season, no catcher in the AL is performing at the level of Rutschman.

 First Baseman - Vladimir Guerrero Jr.
 ---